 Important: This calculator provides general information only and does not consider your objectives, financial situation or needs.
 Results are estimates and not a quote.
 Consider the relevant Product Disclosure Statement and duty of disclosure, and note that cargo or freight, tools of trade, public liability, and downtime cover are not included in the vehicle sum insured and may need separate insurance.

-The Australian Prudential Regulation Authority (APRA) has taken decisive action to address significant premium increases in the commercial auto insurance sector by freezing unjustified baseline premium hikes exceeding 25%.
-This intervention aims to protect independent transport operators and logistics enterprises from immediate financial strain and potential insolvency. - read more
+In March 2026, the Australian Prudential Regulation Authority (APRA) took decisive action to address significant premium hikes in the commercial auto insurance sector.
+Responding to widespread industry concerns, APRA issued emergency regulations to freeze unjustified baseline premium increases exceeding 25%, pending external review.
+This intervention aims to protect independent transport operators and logistics enterprises from immediate financial strain. - read more

 When it comes to the open road, Australian truck operators know that preparedness is key.
 Not only does this refer to the maintenance of the vehicle itself, but also the insurance that protects the operator's livelihood.
 Adequate truck insurance acts as a safeguard, shielding owners from the financial repercussions of unexpected incidents. - read more